Bidirectional compression in heterogeneous settings for distributed or federated learning with partial participation: tight convergence guarantees: Conclusion

 \section{Conclusion}

 \gs\gs We propose \Artemis, a framework using bidirectional compression to reduce the number of bits needed to perform distributed or federated learning.
 On top of compression, \Artemis~includes a memory mechanism which improves convergence over non-i.i.d.~data.
-As partial participation is a classical settings, our framework also handles this use-case.
-We provide three tight theorems giving guarantees of a fast convergence (linear up to a threshold), highlighting the impact of memory, analyzing Polyak-Ruppert averaging and obtaining lowers bounds by studying convergence in distribution of our algorithm.
+As PP is a classical setting, we designed an approach (\textbf{PP2}) to tackle it while leveraging the full impact of memory, outperforming existing solutions.
+We provide three tight theorems giving guarantees of a fast convergence (linear up to a threshold), highlighting the impact of memory, analyzing Polyak-Ruppert averaging and obtaining lowers bound by studying convergence in distribution of our algorithm.
 Altogether, this improves the understanding of compression combined with a memory mechanism and sheds light on challenges ahead.